chitizs/mikrotik_BGP_Status/README.md

 Also, an Inventory file with IP address of BGP routers is populated(File RouterID.txt).

 + SNMP poller(NMS) will poll this Server using extended oid(1.3.6.1.4.1.8072.1.3.1).
 (File snmpd.conf)
-+ After this server will execute the script and reply to NMS server with BGP peers status.
++ After this, server will execute the script and reply to NMS server with BGP peers status.
 (File bgpmon.sh)
 + The scripts uses python librouteros API to execute BGP command('/routing/bgp/peer/print').
 (File bgp_mon.py)
 + If everything is OK (ie All bgp peer is established), 1 will be returned.
-+ If there is a problem then info about the problematic peers is/are returned.
++ If there is a problem then info about the problematic peer(s) is/are returned.

 Note: Install librouteros library using "pip3 install librouteros"